-Installation of a PVC monitoring well: includes, but is not limited to, decontamination of down-hole equipment, grout or backfill material, development of well, personnel time for soil sample collection, surface completion, preparation and submission of well records, and photographic \$1,915 per well up to 30 feet in depth (with soil sampling) documentation.
-Additional costs will be added per foot for each well over 30 feet. \$1,580 per well up to 30 feet in depth \$64 per foot per well over 30 feet with soil sampling (without soil sampling) \$53 per foot per well over 30 feet without soil sampling 1 3/ Installation of PVC monitoring well in bedrock: includes, but is not limited to, decontamination of down-hole equipment, grout or backfill material, development of well, personnel time for soil sample collection, surface completion, preparation and submission of well records, and photographic documentation.
-Additional costs will be added per foot for each well over 30 \$2,560 per well up to 30 feet in depth (with soil sampling) feet. \$2,225 per well \$86 per foot per well over 30 feet with soil sampling up to 30 feet in depth \$75 per foot per well over 30 feet without soil sampling (without soil sampling) Installation of double-cased PVC monitoring well in bedrock: includes, but is not limited to, decontamination of down-hole equipment, grout or backfill material, development of well, personnel time for soil sample collection, surface completion, preparation and submission of well records, and photographic documentation.
-Additional costs will be added per foot for each well over 30 \$3,425 per well up to 30 feet in depth (with soil sampling) feet. \$3,090 per well \$115 per foot per well over 30 feet with soil sampling up to 30 feet in depth (without soil sampling) \$103 per foot per well over 30 feet without soil sampling (without soil sampling) Installation of 4-inch minimum Recovery well: includes, but is not limited to, decontamination of down-hole equipment, grout or backfill material, development of well, personnel time for soil sample collection, surface completion, preparation and submission of well records (if a sample is collected from the well), and photographic documentation.
-Additional costs will be added \$2,560 per well up to 30 feet in depth (with soil sampling) per foot for each well over 30 feet. \$2,225 per well \$86 per foot per well over 30 feet with soil sampling up to 30 feet in depth \$75 per foot per well over 30 feet without soil sampling (without soil sampling) Overburden Well Abandonment by a variance (i.e., casing pulled, cut-off, and borehole grouted, etc.): includes the cost of all material, equipment and labor, including oversight personnel, the preparation and submission of variance request and well records, photographic documentation, and surface material replacement. \$540 per well Overburden Well Abandonment during Over-excavation: includes the cost for the preparation and submission of variance request and well records. \$160 per well
+Installation of a PVC monitoring well: includes, but is not limited to, decontamination of down-hole equipment, grout or backfill material, development of well, personnel time for soil sample collection, surface completion, preparation and submission of well records, and photographic documentation.
+Additional costs will be added per foot for each well over 30 \$ 2,550 [1,915] per well up to 30 feet in depth (with soil sampling) feet. \$85[64] per foot per well over 30 feet with soil sampling \$69[53] per foot per well over 30 feet without soil sampling \$2,062[1,580] per well up to 30 feet in depth (without soil sampling) Installation of PVC monitoring well in bedrock: includes, but is not limited to, decontamination of down-hole equipment, grout or backfill material, development of well, personnel time for soil sample collection, surface completion, preparation and submission of well records, and photographic documentation.
+Additional costs will be added per foot for each well over 30 \$ 3,373[2,560] per well up to 30 feet in depth (with soil sampling) feet. \$\frac{113[86]}{275}\$ per foot per well over 30 feet with soil sampling \$\frac{97[75]}{275}\$ per foot per well over 30 feet without soil sampling \$2,885[2,225] per well up to 30 feet in depth (without soil sampling) Installation of double-cased PVC monitoring well in bedrock: includes, but is not limited to, decontamination of down-hole equipment, grout or backfill material, development of well, personnel time for soil sample collection, surface completion, preparation and submission of well records, and photographic documentation.
+Additional costs will be added per foot for each well over 30 \$4,470[3,425] per well up to 30 feet in depth (with soil sampling) feet. \$149[115] per foot per well over 30 feet with soil sampling \$133[103] per foot per well over 30 feet without soil sampling \$3,982[3,090] per well up to 30 feet in depth (without soil sampling) Installation of 4-inch minimum Recovery well: includes, but is not limited to, decontamination of down-hole equipment, grout or backfill material, development of well, personnel time for soil sample collection, surface completion, preparation and submission of well records (if a sample is collected from the well), and photographic documentation.
+Additional costs will be added per foot for each well over 30 feet. \$3,373[2,560] per well up to 30 feet in depth (with soil sampling) \$2,885[2,225] per well up to 30 feet in depth \$ 113[86] per foot per well over 30 feet with soil sampling \$97[75] per foot per well over 30 feet without soil sampling (without soil sampling) Overburden Well Abandonment by a variance (i.e., casing pulled, cut-off, and borehole grouted, etc.): includes the cost of all material, equipment and labor, including oversight personnel, the preparation and submission of variance request and well records, photographic documentation, and surface material replacement. \$ 738[540] per well (minimum of \$1,476) Overburden Well Abandonment during Over-excavation: includes the cost for the preparation and submission of variance request and well records. \$ 201 [160] per well